 Once you've identified the cause of your sinus issues, you can be proactive by eating foods that help nourish the sinuses and thin the mucous.
 These include:

-Anise hyssop (Agastache foeniculum) -- Anise hyssop is a herb in the mint family.
+Anise hyssop (Agastache foeniculum) — Anise hyssop is an herb in the mint family.
 It is a mucolytic and helps to thin the mucous.
 If you don't already grow it in your garden, it is readily available in natural food stores in the tea section.
 Celebration Herbals or Buddha teas carry a Hyssop tea.

 There are many mechanisms to sinus congestion and draining.
 I hope some of these suggestions will help reduce the discomfort caused by the irritants and allergens we experience.